Twingate Hyper-V Connector

 Approach

-Built PowerShell scripts that automate end-to-end connector provisioning on Windows Server via Hyper-V. The primary script (Deploy-TwingateConnector.ps1) handles API-driven connector record creation via the Twingate API, provisions Ubuntu 24.04 Gen2 VMs with cloud-init automated configuration, and generates per-VM ED25519 SSH keypairs for secure access.
-It downloads the Ubuntu cloud image (~600 MB) on first run and caches it for reuse.
-VMs are named using the pattern TG-Connector-<RemoteNetwork>-<N>.
+Built PowerShell scripts that automate end-to-end connector provisioning on Windows Server via Hyper-V. The primary script (Deploy-TwingateConnector.ps1) handles API-driven connector record creation via the Twingate API, downloads the official Ubuntu 24.04 cloud image (~600 MB) on first run and caches it for reuse, converts and expands the disk to 20 GB VHDX using qemu-img, and provisions Gen2 Hyper-V VMs configured by a cloud-init NoCloud datasource ISO.
+VMs are named using the pattern TG-Connector-<RemoteNetwork>-<N> and default to 1 vCPU / 2 GB RAM (both customizable).

 Outcome

 Opens up Twingate deployment to Windows-only environments with fully automated provisioning.
-Admins comfortable with PowerShell get API-driven deployment with no manual token handling, automatic rollback on failure, and lifecycle management for updates and removal.
-A legacy script using pre-built images is also included for simpler use cases.
-Published under the Twingate-Solutions general scripts repository.
+Admins comfortable with PowerShell get API-driven deployment with no manual token handling, deterministic security defaults, and lifecycle management for updates and removal - all from a single script.
+A legacy script using a pre-built Ubuntu 22.04 image is retained for simpler one-off use cases.
+Published under the Twingate-Solutions general scripts repository under Apache 2.0.